 In 1733 Jacob Stover was granted a patent for a 5,000 acres tract on the east side of the Massanutten Mountain and began conveying deeds shortly thereafter.
 Very soon then, and probably even before the patent was granted and deeds could be officially conveyed, Swiss-German Mennonites began occupying Stover's land, moving into the Massanutten settlement and surrounding areas.
 Most of them had immigrated through Philadelphia and settled briefly in Lancaster County, Pennsylvania before seeking more, better, and cheaper land in the northern neck of Virginia.

 As was the common practice of Mennonites in those days, religious services were conducted in their homes.
-Due to the religious intoleration their ancestors had experienced for more than 200 years in Switzerland and Germany, Mennonites had never enjoyed the luxury of regular meeting houses like Catholics, Lutherans, Anglicans, or members of the Reformed Church.
+Due to the religious intoleration and persecution their ancestors had experienced for more than 200 years in Switzerland and Germany, Mennonites had never enjoyed the luxury of regular meeting houses like Catholics, Lutherans, Anglicans, or members of the Reformed Church.

 One of the earliest Mennonites to settle in the Massanutten settlement was John Rhoads, a minister.
 Rhoads likely arrived in Philadelphia on August 24, 1728 and probably moved directly to Virginia.
 Other Mennonite ministers such as Jacob Strickler and Martin Kauffman I (died in 1749), all of whom were untrained lay ministers, were among the early Swiss-German pilgrims in the new settlement.
 So there is little doubt that Mennonite religious meetings were conducted in homes of these Mennonite families from the outset of their arrival in the Massanutten area.
 Whether or not these Mennonite meeting groups considered themselves to be a singular church in those earliest years, we do not know.